UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest between the UConn Huskies (26-8) and the Saint Mary's Gaels (27-7) at MVP Arena should be a tight matchup, as our computer prediction projects a final score of 69-68, with UConn taking home the win.
-Tipoff is at 6:10 PM ET on March 19.
+Sunday's contest features the UConn Huskies (26-8) and the Saint Mary's Gaels (27-7) matching up at MVP Arena in what should be a tight matchup, with a projected 69-68 victory for UConn according to our computer prediction.
+Game time is at 6:10 PM ET on March 19.

-According to our computer prediction, Saint Mary's (CA) should cover the spread, which is listed at 3.5.
-The two sides are projected to exceed the 129.5 total.
+According to our computer prediction, Saint Mary's (CA) is projected to cover the point spread (3.5) against UConn.
+The two sides are expected to exceed the 128.5 over/under.

 UConn vs. Saint Mary's (CA) Game Info & Odds